-You should give employees sufficient time off to vote.
+You may need to give employees sufficient time off to vote.
 Laws for this kind of leave vary, so make sure you review your state’s laws.

 Employees are also entitled to USERRA leave for military service.

 If your business has 50 or more employees within 75 miles of your worksite, your business is covered by FMLA laws.

-Employees can use up to 12 weeks of unpaid leave per year to tend to certain health and family issues.
+Employees can use up to 12 weeks of unpaid annual leave to tend to certain health and family issues.
 For specific details, check the FMLA rules.

 If your business has fewer than 50 employees, it still might be covered by state FMLA laws.
 Check to see if your state’s FMLA laws apply to smaller employers.